0f27/qe/README.md

 - [ ] installation oneliner
 - [ ] flexible port forwarding but keeping the defaults
 - [ ] ?? packaging
+- [ ] download OVMF.fd if not present